 You can find great deals on stylish toddler and children’s clothing from the niche and well-known brands that I’ve shared in this post.

 Many of these brands have very few sales.
 Their clothing is priced higher because they are ethically made, heirloom quality goods.
-And they want to encourage more mindful shopping, with shoppers buying fewer pieces that can withstand more wear and be passed down.
+And they want to encourage more mindful shopping, with shoppers buying fewer pieces that can withstand generations of wear.

 Beya Made, for example, makes quality pieces that can be worn by the same child for 3 years.
 Pieces are designed with features that allow the garment to grow with the child.